Azure-Samples/Cognitive-Services-Vision-Solution-Templates/IoTVisualAlerts/README.md

     * As another example, let's say the goal is to approximate how full a shelf with products is, then you might want to create tags such as EmptyShelf, PartiallyFullShelf and FullShelf.
 4. Hit the Train button
-5. Once training is complete, you will notice the app will detect and start the process of exporting it to ONNX and downloading the model.
+5. Once training is complete, the app will detect that a trained iteration is available and will start the process of exporting the trained model to
+   ONNX and downloading it to the device.

 #### Scoring against the trained model
 As soon as the trained model is downloaded from the previous state, the app will switch to the Scoring state and start